-If yes, select all topics included in your training

-How many employees were trained?
+If yes, select all topics included in your training How many employees were trained?
 How frequently do you train your employees?

-Suggested uploads: a) Sample training, content covered during training; b) Training calendar; c) Employee training attendee list in case of emergency, accidents, or spill; access restriction to chemical storage areas; potential environmental impact of the chemicals in tanks; the physical protection provided to employees in the area(s) where the factory uses, stores and transports these containers; and their individual duties associated with monitoring and maintaining this protection.
+Suggested uploads: a) Sample training, content covered during training; b) Training calendar; c) Employee training attendee list

+Trainings must be documented and cover chemical hazards and identification; MSDS/SDS; signage; compatibility and risk; proper storage and handling; personal protective equipment (PPE) and procedure in case of emergency, accidents, or spill; access restriction to chemical storage areas; potential environmental impact of the chemicals in tanks; the physical protection provided to employees in the area(s) where the factory uses, stores and transports these containers; and their individual duties associated with monitoring and maintaining this protection.